Skip to main navigation Skip to search Skip to main content

 Keywords

-• Mice
+• Childhood

 Fingerprint

-Dive into the research topics of 'Malignant stem cells in childhood acute lymphoblastic leukemia: the stem cell concept revisited'.
+Dive into the research topics of 'Malignant stem cells in childhood acute lymphoblastic leukemia: The stem cell concept revisited'.
 Together they form a unique fingerprint.

 Cite this